 There is a huge variety of winter squash and pumpkins out there, all easy to grow in an allotment or garden if you know how.
-If you want to grow pumpkins for next year, here's a few of our favourites, plus some extra advice on sowing and planting
+If you want to grow pumpkins for next year, here's a few of our favourites, plus some extra advice on sowing and planting.
+Illustration Kerry Lemon

 Pumpkins, courgettes, marrows and the increasingly popular winter squash offer a rainbow of colours to the garden and culinary delights to the kitchen.
 They are easy to grow and can be used as ground cover or as climbers, and range in all manner of size, so there's one for every garden.
 Courgettes are relatively expensive to buy because their thin skins make them hard to transport.
 A single plant produces 20 or more fruits, so you can see why they are such a popular vegetable to grow at home or in the allotment.

 Marrows and pumpkins will store for several months.
 Winter squash can easily be stored for four months or more without affecting its quality, so it's possible to have year-round supplies.
-Below you'll find advice on sowing, planting and storing.
-Plus. our favourite pumpkin, squash and courgettes to grow in the garden.
+Below you'll find advice on sowing, planting, storing and growing pumpkins.
+Plus our favourite pumpkin, squash and courgettes to grow in the garden.

 How to grow pumpkins, courgettes and winter squash